SCullman/BC-Expand/readme.md

 </EntityType>
 ```

-These association have the name of the field with the table relation folloewd by `_Link`.
-PLease note the type of the navigation property.
-While a table relation is a look up, which points to a single entity, the type indicates a _collection_ of type Contact.
+These associations have the name of the field with the table relation followed by `_Link`.
+Please note the type of the navigation property.
+While a table relation is a lookup, which points to a single entity, the type indicates a _collection_ of type Contact.

 `...ContactRelation('R01')?$expand=Relation_to_Contact_No_Link, Contact_No_Link` will return for our example data: